Sully's Big Blog! Commentary on College Football, Weekly Games, And Strange Statistics!

 So to start, lets look at each of the 18 teams schedules!

-Indiana (4): plays an exceptionally weak non-conference schedule in 2025, as they ‘kick-it-off; vs 2 G5’s opponents (old Dominion (5-7 in 24) Kennesaw State (2-10) & one FCS squad, Indiana State, a MVFC team, who won 4 games in 2024.
-I know Cignetti wants to keep his never had a losing season going, yet the Hoosiers NC schedule borders on ridicules!
-In B-10 play in 2025, IU avoids Ohio State (14-2) & the Dark Sisters, yet draws Oregon (13-1) & PSU (13-3) both games are road trips for IN.
-They host IL (10-3) on 9/20!
-IU plays 3 of the 6th best in 2024!
+Indiana (4): plays an exceptionally weak non-conference schedule in 2025, as they ‘kick-it-off; vs 2 G5’s opponents, Old Dominion an SBC (Sun Belt Conference) who were 5-7 in 24, Kennesaw State C-USA Team (2-10 in 24’), & one FCS squad, Indiana State, a MVFC (Missouri Valley Football Conference) team, who won 4 games in 2024.
+I know Cignetti wants to keep his never had a losing season going, yet, for the 2nd year in a row, the Hoosiers NC schedule borders on ridicules!
+In B-10 action, IU avoids Ohio State (14-2) & the Dark Sisters (MU & USC)!
+Yet draws Oregon (13-1) & PSU (13-3), both games are road trip, while they host IL (10-3) on 9/20!
+IU plays 3 of the 6th best of 2024!

-Iowa (5): The Hawks play @ in-state rival, ISU (11-3 in 24), who battled SMU for the B-12 Championship.
-It should be noted Iowa lost to the Cyclones in 2024,After that, their NC gets simple, U-Mass (2-10), now a G5, MAC program and an FCS team, Albany University (3-8), who plays in the Coastal Athletic Association (CAA).
+Iowa (5): The Hawks play @ in-state rival, ISU (11-3 in 24′), who battled Arizona State (11-3) for the B-12 Championship.
+It should be noted Iowa lost to the Cyclones in 2024, 20-19, the Hawks had won 6 of the previous meetings!
+After the Cyclones, the Hawks NC schedule gets simple, U-Mass (2-10), now a MAC (Mid American Conference) program, and an FCS squad, Albany University (3-8), who plays in the Coastal Athletic Association (CAA).
 In conference, the Hawks host IU on 9/27, Penn State on 10/18 & Oregon on, 11/8, and travel to LA to take on USC (11/15).
-IA avoids Ohio State, Illinois, & Michigan, a team on a mission in 2025!
+IA avoids Ohio State, Illinois, & Michigan, a good thing, as the Wolves will be a team on a mission in 2025!
 Iowa plays 4 of the B-10’s 7 best clubs in 2024!

 Maryland (4): Another B-10 team that does not “line it up” against a P4 opponent in their 2025 NC schedule.
-The Terrapins play Florida Atlantic (3-9) an American Athletic Conference (AAC) team, Northern Illinois (8-5) who did shock ND, 16-14, & finally, play an FCS squad, Towson (6-5), who plays in the CAA.
-In their B-10 encounters they face; Illinois (11/15), in Champaign, while hosting Indiana (11/1) & Michigan (11/22).
-MD avoids OSU (14-2), PSU (13-3), USC (The Terps only B-10- win, 29-28 in 24) & Oregon (13-1)!
-Maryland plays 3 of the 7 best in 2024
+The Terrapins play Florida Atlantic (3-9) an American Athletic Conference (AAC) team, Northern Illinois (8-5/MAC), who did shock ND, 16-14, in 24′ & finally, play an FCS squad, Towson (6-5), who plays in the CAA.
+In their B-10 encounters, they face; Illinois (11/15), in Champaign, while hosting Indiana (11/1) & Michigan (11/22).
+MD avoids Oregon (13-1), OSU (14-2), PSU (13-3), & USC (7-6), (the Terps only B-10 win, 29-28 in 24′ was against USC)!
+Maryland plays 3 of the 7 best of 2024

 Michigan State (4): The Spartans are entering their 2nd year under the tutelage of HC, Jonathon Smith and should be improved.
 Their NC slate is balanced, as they play one P4 (Boston College / 7-6) it should be noted, in 2024, BC beat MSU 23-19; one G5 (Western Michigan / 6-7), & One FCS team (Youngstown State / 4-7), the Penguins play in the Missouri Valley Football Conference (MVFC).
-State avoids OSU, Oregon, & Illinois, the Spartans traveling to LA to play Trojans & Bloomington to battle IU.
+State avoids OSU, Oregon, & Illinois, the Spartans are traveling to LA to play Trojans & Bloomington to battle IU.
 MSU hosts in-state rival Michigan (10/25) & welcomes PSU (11/15) to Spartan Stadium!
-Michigan State plays 4 of the B-10 seven (7) best in 2024!
+Michigan State plays 4 of the B-10 seven (7) best from 2024!

 Oregon (4): The Ducks went 13-1 in the 2024 season, losing to only the National Champs, Ohio State, 41-21, a team they beat in the regular season, UO 32 OSU 31!
-In NC play Oregon Challenges two P4, 1st a 5-7 Oregon State (P-12 remnant, who the Ducks beat 49-14), and Oklahoma State (B-12), while OK State struggled in 2024 (3-9), they have been a perennial contender for the B-12 championship.
+In NC play Oregon Challenges two P4, 1st a 5-7 Oregon State (P-12 remnant, who the Ducks beat 49-14 in 2024), and Oklahoma State (B-12), while OK State struggled in 2024 (3-9), they have been a perennial contender for the B-12 championship.
 They round out their NC schedule playing an FCS opponent, Montana State (15-1/Big Sky ), who played for & lost the FCS Championship Game to North Dakota State, 35-32!.
 A respectable NC slate.
 Two Power 4 teams, Oregon State has beaten Oregon twice in the last five, Ok State will likely challenge for the B-12 crown & Montana State is the 2nd best of 63 scholarship teams!.
 In conference play, Oregon avoids Ohio State, 14-2, Illinois, 10-3, & one of the Dark Sisters, Michigan!
 They do play @ PSU 13-3, while hosting IU, 11-2 & the other Dark Sister, USC!
-OR plays 3 of the 6 best-performing, B-10 teams of 2024 in the coming season (25)
+OR plays 3 of the 6 best-performing, B-10 teams of 2024.

-Purdue (5): In their 3 NC Games, Boilers play national champion, runner-up, ND (14-2), in South Bend, in-state rival, Ball State, a MAC team, and 1 FCS team, Southern Illinois, a MVFC team @ Home!
-Purdue will face off with Dark Sister (DS) USC, Illinois (10-3), OSU (14-2), & IU (11-2), all in Ross-Ade Stadium.
+Purdue (5): In their 3 NC Games, Boilers play national champion, runner-up, ND (14-2), in South Bend, an in-state opponent, Ball State (MAC) and 1 FCS team, Southern Illinois, (MVFC) both games are @ Ross-Ade Stadium!
+Purdue will face off with a DS team, USC (an underachieving 7-6 group, yet it should be noted, that the Trojans lost to PSU, 33-30 in OT, Michigan, 27-24, Maryland, 29-28, Minnesota, 24-17, & Washington, 26-20 … 5-losses … all by one score … while beating two (2) top ten recruiting programs, LSU 27-20 & A&M, 35-31), Illinois (10-3), OSU (14-2), & IU (11-2), all in Ross-Ade Stadium.
 They will pack their bags for a game @/with the other DS, Michigan and avoid dates with PSU and Oregon.
 Of the 7 B-10 teams we have identified that you would like to avoid playing in 2025 … Sadly, the Boilers are playing five (5) of them.

 Rutgers (4): The Scarlet Knights are the 5th and final B-10 team not to play a P4 opponent in 2025.
-The Knights do battle with 2 G5 teams, Ohio (11-3) & Miami Ohio (9-5) both teams are out of the MAC!
-Both of these teams are good, evidenced by the fact that they played for the Mid-American Championship!
-Ohio won big, 38-3, Yet Miami OH won the regular season encounter, 30-20.
-Both Rufus the Bobcat (OH) & Swoop the Redhawk (M-OH) both won their Bowl Games, OH beat Jacksonville State, an Alabama team, playing in C-USA, while M of OH, pounded Colorado State (MWC).
-43-17 .
+The Knights do battle with 2 G5 teams, Ohio (11-3) & Miami Ohio (9-5), both teams are out of the MAC!
+The Bobcats & RedHawks can play, evidenced by the fact that they played for the Mid-American Championship in 24′!
+Ohio won big, 38-3, Yet, Miami OH won the regular season encounter, 30-20.
+Further, Rufus the Bobcat (OH) & Swoop the Redhawk (M-OH) both won their Bowl Games; OH beat Jacksonville State, 30-27 an Alabama team, playing in C-USA, while M of OH, pounded Colorado State (MWC).
+43-17.
 RU also takes on one FCS unit, Norfolk State, a MEAC/HBCU (Mid-Eastern Athletic Conference) team.
 In B-10 play, Rutgers avoids the ‘Dark Sisters’ (Michigan & USC) & IU in 2025; however, they play Illinois (10-3) & OSU (14-2) on the road and host Oregon (13-1) & PSU (13-3) @ Shi Stadium.
-The Knights ‘kick-it-off in 2025 vs Four (4) of the B-10’s Seven (7) best from 2024 campaign!
+The Knights ‘kick-it-off in 25’ vs Four (4) of the B-10’s Seven (7) best from 2024 campaign!

 UCLA (4): The Bruins open the 2025 campaign against a familiar adversary, Utah, a former PAC-12 & South Division rival.
 They play two G5 squads, UNLV (11-3), who beat Cal in their Bowl game, 24-13.
-The Rebels played for the MWC Championship/lost to Boise State, 21-7.
-While their other opponent, New Mexico (5-7 in 24), is a team the UCLANS have played only once, a 27-13 UCLA win in 2002!
-In B-10 play, the Bruins do not play, Oregon (13-1), Illinois (10-3), & (DS) Michigan (Beat OSU, 13-10 & Alabama, 19-13 to close their 2024 season)!
+The Rebels played for the MWC Championship / lost to Boise State, 21-7.
+While their other opponent, New Mexico (5-7 in 24′), is a team the UCLANS have played only once, a 27-13 UCLA win in 2002!
+In B-10 play, the Bruins do not play, Oregon (13-1), Illinois (10-3), & (DS) Michigan!
 At home, they welcome PSU (10/4) while traveling to Indiana (10/25), OSU (11/15), & the other DS, USC (11/29)!
 UCLA plays Four (4) of the Seven (7) B-10 opponents you really would like to avoid in 2025!

-Washington (5): In NC Play, WA ‘lines-it-up’ against in-state rival (@) Washington State, on 9/20, a G5 opponent, Colorado State, a Mountain West Conference (MWC) squad on 8/30/25 & an FCS club, UC Davis, a Big Sky Conference (B-Sky) team on 9/6.
-In B-10 play (or lack their of) the Huskies avoid an 11-2 IU, USC (who beat LSU, 27-20 & Texas A&M, 35-31) & a 13-3 PSU.
-DNP identified, the Huskies ‘Kick-if-off’ @ Home vs OSU (9/27), they then travel Ann Arbor (10/18) to battle (DS) Michigan, return to Huskie Stadium to face a 10-3, IL team, and end their 2025 season vs Oregon, in Seattle’s Huskie Stadium on 11/29!
+Washington (5): In NC Play, WA ‘kick-it-off’ against in-state rival (@) Washington State, on 9/20, a G5 opponent, Colorado State, a Mountain West Conference (MWC) squad on 8/30/25 & an FCS club, UC Davis, a Big Sky Conference (B-Sky) team on 9/6.
+In B-10 play (or lack their of) the Huskies avoid an 11-2 IU, USC (7-5) & a 13-3 PSU.
+The Huskies take on, OSU 14-2, @ Home on (9/27), they then travel Ann Arbor (10/18) to battle (DS) Michigan, return to Huskie Stadium to face a 10-3, IL team, and end their 2025 season vs Oregon, in Seattle’s Huskie Stadium, on 11/29!
 Washington plays 4 of the B-10’s best from 2024 in the coming season (25)

 Wisconsin (5): How the mighty have fallen!
-Wisconsin, a program, since the early 1990, that has been regarded as one of the B-10’s best, failed to make a Bowl Game for the 1st time in 22 years!
+Wisconsin, a program, since the early 1990, that has been regarded as one of the B-10’s best, last year failed to make a Bowl Game for the 1st time in 22 years!
 Bucky coming off a season (2024), where they had to win one of their final Five (5) games to keep the Bowl streak alive … lost all five games!.
 A far cry for/from a team that used to see 10 wins and a ‘New Year’s Six’ Bowl Game as an annual goal!
 The Badgers, in NC Play, are stepping-up for the B-10, as they travel to Tuscaloosa (9/13) to take on Alabama (9-5 in 21024).
 Bucky completes its NC Schedule vs Miami OH (MAC) & Middle Tennessee (CUSA), both games are in Mad-Town!
 In B-10 Play, UW avoids only USC & PSU.
 The Badgers play National Champ, OSU (10/18) & Illinois (11/22) in Camp Randall, while traveling to Michigan (10/4), Oregon (10/25), & IU in (11/15) as part of the 2025 B-10 slate!
 In 2025, UW plays Five (5) of the Seven (7) best-performing B-10 outfits in 2024!

 https://sullyscollegefootballpage.com/Football_Stats/Conference_Listings.cfm?MCID=1&DVID=3